CodeWithKyrian/transformers-php/docs/getting-started.md

 Just-In-Time (JIT) compilation is a feature that allows PHP to compile and execute code at runtime.
 JIT compilation can improve the performance of your application by compiling frequently executed code paths into machine code.
-While you can use Transformers PHP without JIT compilation, enabling it can provide a significant performance boost (> 2x in some cases).
+While you can use TransformersPHP without JIT compilation, enabling it can provide a significant performance boost (> 2x in some cases).

 JIT compilation is available in PHP 8.0 and later, but it may not be enabled by default.
 To enable JIT compilation,